gsc – Graphene Shielded Containers¶

 gsc build [OPTIONS] <IMAGE-NAME> <APP1.MANIFEST> [<APP2.MANIFEST> … <APPN.MANIFEST>]

-Compile Graphene with Linux PAL in addition to Linux-SGX PAL
+Compile Graphene with Linux PAL in addition to Linux-SGX PAL.
+If configured to use a prebuilt Graphene image, the image has to support this option.

 Allow untrusted arguments to be specified at docker run.
 Otherwise any arguments specified during docker run are ignored.